 To ensure that your dynamic data is of high quality:

-• It is essential that you consult your email very frequently to check that your files have been validated by RTE.
+• It is essential that you consult your acknowledgements of receipt frequently to check that your files have been validated by RTE.

 • Generate the BRP data files on your network once a week.